 The Program Chair will serve as the temporary advisor for all entering Plant Biology students prior to their selection of thesis advisors.
-All students in the Ph.D. degree program must conduct laboratory rotations in at least one of the semesters during their first year.
-Students may design their laboratory rotation schedule, upon consultation with the Program Chair and faculty members with whom they are interested in conducting thesis research.
+All students in the Ph.D. degree program must conduct laboratory rotations during the first semester of their study.
+Students may design their laboratory rotation schedule, in consultation with the Program Chair and faculty members with whom they are interested in conducting thesis research.

-Ph.D. candidates are highly recommended to choose their thesis advisors before the end of the first Spring Semester.
+Ph.D. candidates who enroll in the Fall 2020 semester are highly recommended to choose their thesis advisors before the end of the first Spring Semester; Ph.D. candidates who enroll in the Spring 2021 semester may continue to conduct laboratory rotations in summer, and are highly recommended to choose their thesis advisors before the end of the summer.
 Students in the M.S. degree program are strongly advised to contact faculty members of interest to select their thesis advisors, prior to or soon after the beginning of their studies.